oceanprotocol/df-sql/README.md

-# SQL API for data farming
+# API for data farming